 Public humanities MA students are eligible for partial tuition scholarships provided by the Brown Center for Public Humanities.
-In recent years, most admitted students who request program aid at the time of application have been awarded a tuition scholarship equal to up to half the cost of tuition.
+In recent years, most admitted students who request program aid at the time of application have been awarded a tuition scholarship equal to up to 40% of tuition.

 Students who require additional support are encouraged to visit the Office of Financial Aid, which can provide information on student loans and leads on sources of funding beyond Brown University.